 As of July 1, 2013, the new Children’s Online Privacy Protection Act (COPPA) rules are in effect.
 The Federal Trade Commission (FTC) regulation is aimed at protecting child privacy online, but internet companies aren’t thrilled with the FTC’s definition of “personal information” under the new guidelines.
-They foresee the law as a financial burden for some start-up companies and a disaster for others.
+They foresee the law as a financial burden for some startups and a disaster for others.
 Estimated annual costs of the new regulation are said to be $6,223 for current Web services and $18,670 for new companies.
 However, some tech experts feel that small new companies, which provide third party services such as ads or plug-ins, will forego collecting interactive content altogether rather than go through what may be a complicated parental consent process.

 An attorney for FTC said the new regulation was a needed update on the Children’s Online Privacy Protection Act, passed by Congress in 1998 over growing concern for deceptive online advertising aimed at kids.
 The protection act was intended to get parents more involved with online data involving their children and to protect the privacy of “personally identifiable information of children collected online.”
 FTC Associate Director Maneesha Mithal claimed that “parents should be in the driver’s seat.”
 They should know the data that is being collected about their children, how it is collected, and how it is being used.
 Under the new rule, these internet groups can be held liable only if the FTC can ;show that they deliberately sought and collected personal information from children.